The diagnostic criteria for a panoramic image are outlined in Table 4.

 - Free of patient preparation, technical and exposure errors.

-An ideal panoramic radiograph should be free from errors related to patient preparation, technique or exposure.
+An optimal panoramic radiograph should be free from errors related to patient preparation, technique, or exposure.

-In reality, many panoramic images are not ideal and present minor but acceptable errors.
+In reality, many panoramic images are not optimal and present minor but acceptable errors.

 Figure 28.
 Panoramic with acceptable errors.